ayoub-ouazene/ayoub-ouazene/README.md

 ### About Me

-- 🌍 I'm based in Algiers, Algeria.
+- 🌍 I'm based in Tipasa, Algeria.
 - 🖥️ See my portfolio [here](https://ayoub-ouazene.vercel.app/).
 - ✉️ You can contact me at [ayoub.ouazene@ensia.edu.dz](mailto:ayoub.ouazene@ensia.edu.dz).
 - 🧠 I'm currently learning more about machine learning.